 Tyrannical Ballet Master, Robin Puck, (Kevin Poeung) presides over the squabbling dancers, corralling them into position for rehearsals of Romeo and Juliet.
-This is a pleasing touch – where Shakespeare had a play within a play, Nixon includes a ballet within a ballet – and mirrors the themes of romance, control and confusion within the central plot.
+This is a pleasing touch – where Shakespeare had a play within a play, Nixon’s A Midsummer Night’s Dream includes a ballet within a ballet – and mirrors the themes of romance, control and confusion within the central plot.

-It is the attention to detail that makes the studio scene so enjoyable to watch – dancers are spread across the stage warming up, rolling through their pointe shoes, practising extracts from routines and perfecting their balances.
-The arrival of the Artistic Director, Theseus, cues the start of rehearsal.
+It is the attention to detail that makes the studio scene so enjoyable to watch.
+The dancers are spread across the stage warming up, rolling through their pointe shoes, practising extracts from routines and perfecting their balances.
+The arrival of the artistic director, Theseus, cues the start of rehearsal.
 There are many amusing moments as the understudies mark through the steps behind the lead dancers and the Wardrobe Master argues with the Ballet Master.

-If this seems convoluted and you are not familiar with Shakespeare’s play – worry not.
-The storytelling and choreography is crystal clear.
+If this seems convoluted and you are not familiar with Shakespeare’s play, worry not.
+The storytelling and choreography in Northern Ballet’s A Midsummer Night’s Dream is crystal clear.

 Hippolyta (Antoinette Brooks-Daw) performs an emotive solo, longingly clutching her pointe shoes, torn between her love for Theseus and her love of dancing.
 As Theseus steps in, determined for his wife-to-be to abandon her career and focus her attention on him, tensions come to the surface.

 The first act ends with the fictional ballet company boarding an overnight train to the next stop on their tour.